Finalist – Young Adult Category – American Book Fest Awards 2020

 Where to Buy

 Order your copy!
-Ebook available now!
-Print release – September 22, 2020
+Ebook and paperback available now!

 “Tracy Richardson has created an intriguing premise that blends the worlds of sci-fi, spiritualism, and climate activism.”

 “An ode to the responsibility of taking care of our one and only Earth, Catalyst offers an energetic and immersive experience that spotlights alternate dimensions, energy fields, and our very own human potential.”

 —Genese Davis, Game Writer, Author of The Holder’s Dominion series